DataBiosphere/consent-ontology/docs/CONTRIBUTING.md

 Your PR is ready to merge when all of the following things are true:

-1. Two reviewers have thumbed (or otherwise approved) your PR
+1. At least one reviewer has thumbed (or otherwise approved) your PR
-2. If your change is user-facing, your PO has seen it and signed off
-3. All tests pass
+2. All tests pass

 ## API changes